Dking07/fivem-race-path/README.md

 * [Download](https://keymaster.fivem.net/asset-grants) script;
 * Place it in the resources folder;
 * Add 'ensure dk_race_path' (without quotes) to server.cfg.
+* Install the database 'dk_race_path.sql' to save the Paths.

 ## HOW TO USE